blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![The customize target resources dialogue with default settings.](images/hands-on-lab/2019-03-26-03-27-29.png "Customize target resources")

-11. Click **Create target resources**.
+11. Select **Create target resources**.

     **Note**: Do not close the blade.
 It will close by itself after the target resources are created (2-3 minutes).

     ![The Configure settings dialogues with the create target resources button highlighted.](images/hands-on-lab/2019-03-26-00-06-44.png "Create target resources")

-12. On the Enable Replication blade, click the **enable replication** button.
+12. On the Enable Replication blade, select the **enable replication** button.

 13. Several Site Recovery jobs will be initiated which are creating the replication policy as well as the target resources to be used during a failover.
-Click on **Site recovery jobs** to view the job progress.
+Select on **Site recovery jobs** to view the job progress.

     ![The site recovery jobs dialogue showing the automatically generated jobs running.](images/hands-on-lab/2019-03-26-00-52-02.png "Site recovery jobs")

-14. Once all the jobs are successful, click on **Replicated items** under **Protected Items** to view the status of the initial replication.
+14. Once all the jobs are successful, select on **Replicated items** under **Protected Items** to view the status of the initial replication.

     ![THe replicated items dialogue showing the CloudShop2 replication health as healthy.](images/hands-on-lab/2019-03-26-00-53-16.png "Replicated items")